maro-michailidou/maro-michailidou.github.io/equipment.md

 **Lenovo B5400 laptop:**
-16gb RAM, 2 SSDs, Ubuntu 20.04 Foccal Fossa + Windows 10.
+ - 16gb RAM, 2 SSDs, Ubuntu 20.04 Focal Fossa + Windows 10.
-Mostly for professional programs and serious hardware demands.
+ - Mostly for professional programs and serious hardware demands.
-Still going strong after 7 years of use!
+ - Still going strong after 7 years of use!

 **Asus E210M:**
-Ubuntu 20.04 Foccal Fossa + Windows 10.
+ - Ubuntu 20.04 Focal Fossa + Windows 10.
-Great for note taking and light use on the go.
+ - Great for note taking and light use on the go.

 **Microcontrollers:**
-Arduino
+ - Arduino
-Pico
+ - Pico
-ESP32
+ - ESP32

 **Microcomputers:**
-Raspberry Pi 3B+
+ - Raspberry Pi 3B+
-Beaglebone Black rev.C
+ - Beaglebone Black rev.C

 **Casio 791W:**
+ - Easily replaceable battery that lasts for a year.
-No battery to charge.
-Pretty orange color.
-What more could one want?
+ - Pretty orange color.
+ - What more could one want?